Uber joins forces with SK Telecom to crack tough South Korea market

-SEOUL (Reuters) - Uber Technologies said on Friday it will invest over $150 million in a joint venture and partnership with South Korea’s SK Telecom Co Ltd, which is proposing to split off its mobility business.
+SEOUL (Reuters) - Uber Technologies UBER.N said on Friday it will invest more than $150 million in a joint venture and partnership with South Korea's SK Telecom Co Ltd 017670.KS, which is proposing to split off its mobility business.

 The move is Uber’s latest attempt to expand in a market where it has faced tough competition, opposition from taxi drivers and regulations which forced it to stop using private cars for its ride-hailing service in 2015.

-The new joint venture would “create opportunities in the taxi-hailing market in Korea and explore new areas, including future mobility services,” the companies said in a joint statement.
+The new joint venture would “create opportunities in the taxi-hailing market in Korea and explore new areas, including future mobility services,” Uber and SK Telecom said in a joint statement.

 Under the plan, SK Telecom would split off its mobility services including satellite navigation and taxi-hailing into a new company called T Map Mobility, which Uber would then back with a direct investment of $50 million and another $100 million in a joint venture structure, the companies said.